-Infringement appeals handled by the appeal courts typically take between one and two years.
+Infringement appeals handled by the appeal courts typically take between six months and two years.

 Q: Is it possible to take cases beyond the second instance?

-Yes – decisions of the appeal court on infringement can be further appealed on questions of law and taken to the Federal Court of Justice.
+Yes.
+Decisions of the appeal court on infringement can be further appealed beyond the second instance on questions of law and taken to the Federal Court of Justice.
 This appeal must be admitted by the appeal court.
-Admission can be substituted by a decision of the Federal Court of Justice.
+Admission can be substituted by a decision of the Federal Court of Justice itself.

 Q: To what extent do the courts in your jurisdiction have a reputation for being pro-patentee?

-No, there are no other fora outside the court system in which it is possible to assert patents in Germany.
+No, there are no other forums outside the court system in which it is possible to assert patents in Germany.